huggingface/diffusers/docs/source/en/using-diffusers/pag.md

 You can apply PAG to the [`StableDiffusionXLPipeline`] for tasks such as text-to-image, image-to-image, and inpainting.
 To enable PAG for a specific task, load the pipeline using the [AutoPipeline](../api/pipelines/auto_pipeline) API with the `enable_pag=True` flag and the `pag_applied_layers` argument.

 > [!TIP]
-> 🤗 Diffusers currently only supports using PAG with selected SDXL pipelines, but feel free to open a [feature request](https://github.com/huggingface/diffusers/issues/new/choose) if you want to add PAG support to a new pipeline!
+> 🤗 Diffusers currently only supports using PAG with selected SDXL pipelines and [`PixArtSigmaPAGPipeline`].
+But feel free to open a [feature request](https://github.com/huggingface/diffusers/issues/new/choose) if you want to add PAG support to a new pipeline!

 <hfoptions id="tasks">
 <hfoption id="Text-to-image">